Rage997/iPhone_IPcamera/README.md

 3. Done!
 You can start the webserver by running ```node app.js``` and connect on port 3000.
 If you are using libusb you can run ```iproxy 3000 3000``` and then open the broswer http://localhost:3000/

 # TODO
 [x] Unfortunately ffmpeg needs to get access granted to control the phone camera.
-I still haven't managed how to do that therefore this project can be considered incomplete. -> this has been done using activator to take pictures.
+I still haven't managed how to do that therefore this project can be considered incomplete. -> Update: this has been done using activator to take pictures.
 However, to do so the iPhone screens has to be turned on.
+This is more a workaround rather than a solution.
+[] Write a nice looking front-end